 As the industry matures, the rules will continue to change and they may (and likely will) affect your MSA as a result.
 For this reason, it’s important to make sure that you reserve the right to amend the MSA to comply with the rules in the event that regulatory changes affect material terms in the agreement.

 Although MSA’s have long lived in the cannabis industry as a workaround to restrictions in legislation and regulation (from non-profit days to license caps in Los Angeles), they have drastically evolved in purpose and implementation.
-Make sure your MSA does not bind your hands or unknowingly drain your profits or violate the law..and of course, Manzuri Law’s legal experts can help with this!
+Make sure your MSA does not bind your hands or unknowingly drain your profits or violate the law..and of course, Manzuri Law’s California Cannabis business lawyer can help with this!

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.